Estimating Racial Disparities When Race is Not Observed: Empirical Validation with the Voter File

-The North Carolina voter file also provides an opportunity to demonstrate the methodology described in Section \ref{sec:addlcov} to produce estimates conditional on another predictor variable that is not used in the BISG probabilities.
+The North Carolina voter file also provides an opportunity to demonstrate the methodology described in Section~\ref{sec-addlcov} to produce estimates conditional on another predictor variable that is not used in the BISG probabilities.
 We will estimate party registration rates by race among voters and nonvoters in the 2020 election.
-Following the discussion in Section \ref{sec:addlcov}, we will compute these estimates two ways: (1) by estimating party registration and 2020 turnout jointly by race, and (2) by first estimating 2020 turnout by race, then estimating party registration by race and 2020 turnout.
+Following the discussion in Section~\ref{sec-addlcov}, we will compute these estimates two ways: (1) by estimating party registration and 2020 turnout jointly by race, and (2) by first estimating 2020 turnout by race, then estimating party registration by race and 2020 turnout.

 We will use a multinomial mixed-effects BIRDiE model applied to the block-level BISG probabilities, with random intercepts by tracts, for all the estimation.
-Fitting this model to a combined 2018/2020 turnout variable (i.e., one with four levels: no/no, no/yes, and so on) produces estimates of the joint distribution of 2018 and 2020 turnout by race.
-Normalizing these probabilities within 2018 turnout and race groups produces estimates of 2020 turnout by race and 2018 turnout.
+Fitting this model to a combined 2020 turnout/party variable (i.e., one with eight levels: no/DEM, yes/DEM, and so on) produces estimates of the joint distribution of party registration and turnout in 2020 by race.
+Normalizing these probabilities within turnout and race groups produces estimates of party registration by race and turnout.
 The total variation distance between these estimates and the true distribution is 0.051, which indicates close agreement.
+The accuracy of the most-likely race predictions from the BISG probabilities updated with both party and turnout is about the same as the party-alone accuracy, indicating that turnout is perhaps less correlated with race after controlling for location and party registration.

-Figure \ref{fig:nc-addlcov} presents the errors in the estimates for this method (solid square), the two-step method (solid circle), and for the weighting (open circle) and thresholding (cross) estimators.
+Figure~\ref{fig-nc-addlcov} presents the errors in the estimates for this method (solid square), the two-step method (solid circle), and for the weighting (open circle) and thresholding (cross) estimators.
 The TV distance between these two-stage estimates and the true distribution is 0.052, very similar to the error in the joint-estimation approach.
 The two-step approach produces similar estimates to the joint-estimation approach, though the latter performs better in the ``Other'' category.
-As discussed in Section \ref{sec:addlcov}, while both approaches produce highly accurate estimates in this example, we would expect the two-stage approach to be superior when one or both of the variables has more levels.
+As discussed in Section~\ref{sec-addlcov}, while both approaches produce highly accurate estimates in this example, we would expect the two-stage approach to be superior when one or both of the variables has more levels.

 In contrast to the BIRDiE models, the weighting and thresholding estimates of party registration by 2020 turnout and race include large errors, especially for Black voters with all the errors exceeding 10 percentage points.
 The TV distance for the weighting estimator is 0.196, and the distance for the thresholding estimator is 0.147---around 3--4 times higher than for the estimates based on the BIRDiE models.